Conor McGregor Isn’t Ruling Out 10-Second Knockout Of Floyd Mayweather

 Storm pressed McGregor on the lofty claim, and The Notorious, whose fastest mixed martial arts knockout was a 13-second win over Jose Aldo at UFC 194, didn’t back down.

 “I believe so,” McGregor said of a 10-second KO being a realistic possibility.
 “Size, reach, power, precision.
 All in my favor.
-I hit you and you fall.”
+I hit you, and you fall.”

 Thumbnail photo via Joe Camporeale/USA TODAY Sports Images